messagebird/beanstalkd_exporter/README.md

     	The number of seconds that we poll the beanstalkd server for stats. (default 30) -sleep-between-tube-stats int
-    	The number of milliseconds to sleep between tube stats. (default 5000) -web.listen-address string
+    	The number of milliseconds to sleep between tube stats. (default 5000) -num-tube-stat-workers int
+    	The number of concurrent workers to use to fetch tube stats. (default 1) -web.listen-address string
     	Address to listen on for web interface and telemetry. (default ":8080") -web.telemetry-path string